As a result of the reorganisation of Surrey County Council, the Education Welfare Service is now called the Inclusion Service.

-The Education Welfare Service provides support to schools, parents and young people in providing services on behalf of the Local Education Authority and deals with non-attendance (Truancy), Child Protection and making enquiries about children missing education.
+The Inclusion Service provides support to schools, parents and young people in providing services on behalf of the Local Education Authority and deals with non-attendance (Truancy), Child Protection and making enquiries about children missing education.

-The aim of Education Welfare is for every child to have an equal opportunity to access educational provision and to ensure that parents meet their parental responsibilities under various Education Acts.
+The aim of Inclusion is for every child to have an equal opportunity to access educational provision and to ensure that parents meet their parental responsibilities under various Education Acts on our legal proceedings webpage.

-The Education Welfare Officer's aim is to help children attend school full-time and support pupils and parents in resolving issues which may be affecting a child's wish to attend school.
-To bring this about, a plan is agreed in consultation with all the parties involved and the Education Welfare Officer will stay involved until it has been achieved.
-If the aim is not achieved the Education Welfare Service may have to consider legal proceedings.
+The Inclusion Officer's aim is to help children attend school full-time and support pupils and parents in resolving issues which may be affecting a child's wish to attend school.
+To bring this about, a plan is agreed in consultation with all the parties involved and the Inclusion Officer will stay involved until it has been achieved.
+If the aim is not achieved the Inclusion Service may have to consider legal proceedings.

-All Surrey schools have an allocated Education Welfare Officer to support schools and parents to ensure every child goes to school regularly.
-Education Welfare Officers can accept referrals or enquiries from schools or other agencies, parents and members of the public if a child is not attending school.
+All Surrey schools have an allocated Inclusion Officer to support schools and parents to ensure every child goes to school regularly.
+Inclusion Officers can accept referrals or enquiries from schools or other agencies, parents and members of the public if a child is not attending school.

 - resolving attendance problems